YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-3.md

 ![The new Yarn Project has been added to the Dialogue System's Dialogue Runner](<../../.gitbook/assets/Screen Shot 2022-01-27 at 4.00.51 pm.png>)

 Now the Yarn Project needs one or more **Yarn Scripts** to get dialogue from.
 Just like with the Yarn Project, navigate to the desired file location and select **Create > Yarn Spinner > Yarn Script**.
-Then, with the Yarn Project selected, drag the newly created script into the Inspector slot labelled **Source Scripts**.
-Click **Apply**.
+Name it whatever you like - "GhostyLads" will do - and place it in the same folder as the Yarn Project.

 ![The new Yarn Script has been added to the Yarn Project's Source Scripts](<../../.gitbook/assets/Screen Shot 2022-01-27 at 4.02.49 pm.png>)

 ### Filling Out Your Script

 By default, a new Yarn Script begins with a single empty node with the name of the file.
 Open the file, rename the node to **Start** and put a single line of test dialogue.
-You may remove the `tags` field.

 ```
 title: Start